The Birth Order Bias

 It is not the case oldest children have the corner on suffering.
 But in order to make a younger sibling a saint, you would have to go completely against the established script, and frame it as the younger sibling lifting up the older one.
 Such scripts sound similar to, and would clash with oldest child scripts today.*

 Younger siblings serve as scapegoats for older siblings (while we’ve said it’s the oldest who takes the blame).
 Younger siblings worship the ground older siblings walk on, and act as cheerleader while they do all the Big, Important things in life (while we’ve said the oldest child acts as caregiver).
 Younger siblings serve as the older sibling’s puppet and student with which to build their self-confidence (while we’ve said the oldest is the guinea pig).
-Younger siblings use their feisty personality to protect older siblings from mean people (while we’ve said older siblings protect younger ones).
-Younger siblings keep older siblings informed on new lingo, pop culture, and happenings (while we said the oldest gives life advice).
+Younger siblings use their feisty personality to protect older siblings from danger (while we’ve said older siblings protect younger ones).
+Younger siblings keep older siblings informed on new lingo, pop culture, and happenings (while we’ve said the oldest gives life advice).
 Younger siblings act as a buffer between parents and older siblings when older siblings want to be left alone.
 Younger siblings cheer older siblings up by distracting and entertaining them.
-Younger siblings act as the little helper for older siblings when they paint their room, or move into their college dorm.
+Younger siblings act as the little helper for older siblings when they paint their room or move into their college dorm.
 Younger siblings keep family traditions alive (like Santa Claus and the Easter bunny) for older siblings to continue to enjoy.
 Younger siblings serve as the depository for any items older siblings want to get rid of.
 But these scripts have not (yet) come to light.
 Why not?

 It’s “good” (supposedly) to cast yourself as the saint, right?
 You would think these scripts wouldn’t make the digital display sign flash red, and, if they’re true, there’s no reason for them to not be in the current zeitgeist.
 But being a saint via lifting up a more vulnerable party only works when the numbers are right.
 You cannot even attempt to cast someone as more vulnerable than you when you are overpowered by a larger group saying it’s you who needs protection.
 It’s righteous to stand up for a third party; it makes you a saint.
-When two equally-matched powers point the finger at the other as most vulnerable, they both become vulnerable.
+When two equally-matched powers point the finger at the other as more vulnerable, they both become vulnerable.

 Younger siblings could also call the oldest a sinner: The oldest child gets more attention and likes to be the center of attention.
 The oldest child is selfish.
 The oldest child gets to be more important.
 The oldest child is the favorite.
 The oldest child gets more privileges.
 The oldest child is a bully.
 When you express the unpopular opinion oldest children don’t have it all bad, or the younger sibling suffers, too, or that hey, the oldest child is not perfect and can be the bad guy, you lose.
 You risk looking and feeling like a bad person, and isolating yourself, having shown your ignorance and insensitivity toward the dominant group’s suffering, the first premise of shaming.
 The sign flashes red.
 Evidence for the younger-sibling script therefore never reaches the initial stage of the feedback loop, and you get reeled back to a safer place by agreeing once more with the dominant script.